scientificprogrammer123/555-timer-circuit_schmatic-capture_and_PCB-layout/README.md

 Part 3: https://www.youtube.com/watch?v=oId-h6AeXXE, CAM files and design for manufacturing

-The PDF file shows the schematic capture, the PCB design, and the layers of the PCB board.
+The PDF file shows a picture of the schematic capture, the PCB layout, and the layers of the PCB board.